Connecting with Rebel Guy’s Calendula Patch:

 Celebrating and embracing diversity can bring healthy tension that leads to new insight without rigid prejudgment.

-Yes, we don’t want stagnant.
+We don’t want stagnant.

 Now I guess we could get caught up in defining “diversity” or describing the context in which diversity is crucial –